 Gaussian process surrogates have also been used directly in remediation design.
 Shams et al. (2021) constructed a GP surrogate of a surfactant‑enhanced aquifer remediation model at DNAPL contaminated sites and used it within an optimization loop to evaluate different well configurations and operational strategies at greatly reduced computational cost.
 At a more methodological level, recent reviews by Marrel and Iooss (2024) summarize advances in GP surrogate construction, hyperparameter estimation, and validation, providing guidance on building robust probabilistic surrogates with credible uncertainty bounds.

 Shallow ANNs and response‑surface models (e.g., polynomial chaos expansions, radial basis function ANNs) are also frequently used as scalar surrogates in groundwater contaminant modeling and optimization, as cataloged in the recent review by Luo et al. (2023).
+In Pillar B, we view this family as the workhorse for design‑variable to metric mappings, where model dimensionality is low, training data may be scarce, and we care about having uncertainty estimates and interpretable relationships more than capturing fine‑scale spatial structure.

+Structured domain surrogates

-In Pillar B, we view this family as the workhorse for design‑variable to metric mappings, where model dimensionality is low, training data may be scarce, and we care about having uncertainty estimates and interpretable relationships more than capturing fine‑scale spatial structure.A complementary class of surrogates represents the system state on a structured basis or on a graph or mesh and then learns the evolution operator in that representation.
-This includes projection-based reduced-order models such as Proper Orthogonal Decomposition (POD) and (DMD), Koopman operator approaches, and graph/mesh neural surrogates (Sanchez-Gonzalez et al., 2020).
+A complementary class of surrogates represents the system state on a structured basis or on a graph or mesh and then learns the evolution operator in that representation.
+This includes projection-based reduced-order models such as Proper Orthogonal Decomposition (POD) and Dynamic Mode Decomposition (DMD), Koopman operator approaches, and graph/mesh neural surrogates (Sanchez-Gonzalez et al., 2020).
 These methods are common in broader scientific computing and fluid mechanics, and they are increasingly being adapted to porous-media flow and transport settings where the governing dynamics can be represented in low-dimensional coordinates or on unstructured discretization.
-(Schmid, 2010) (Mezić, 2013) (Pfaff et al., 2020) Because these approaches are less prevalent in the screened groundwater and remediation corpus used for Figures 2 and 4, we discuss them here as adjacent methods and do not include them in the five-family counts.
+Rather than learning direct input–output mappings, these methods focus on learning how system states change through underlying operators defined on evolving structured representations, such as low-dimensional modes (Schmid, 2010), lifted observable spaces (Mezić, 2013), or graphs and meshes (Pfaff et al., 2020).
+Because these approaches are less prevalent in the screened groundwater and remediation corpus used for Figures 2 and 4, we discuss them here as adjacent methods and do not include them in the five-family counts.